 The 61-story office tower is our seventh office tower on the Mainland and has attracted Fortune 500 companies and leading local companies across the insurance, banking, and securities industries, as tenants.

 Hang Lung Residences' inaugural project, Heartland Residences in Wuhan comprises 3 uniquely designed towers offering 492 units.

-Total Gross Floor Area Office Retail 328,612 sq.m. 🔒 54% 💂 46%
+328,612 sq.m. a 54% 4 46%